 Chateau Aux Arc, Altus

 When couples need some time alone, many escape to the Ozark Mountains in northwest Arkansas.
-The year-round scenic beauty, breathtaking drives and variety of things to do in the Ozarks make it the perfect location to enjoy each other’s company on romantic getaways in the South.
+The year-round scenic beauty, breathtaking drives, a variety of things to do in the Ozarks make it the perfect location to enjoy each other’s company on romantic getaways in the South.
 Read on to find out what to do in the Ozarks for a great time.

 On the way: